 DESCRIPTIONOF THE PRIZE

 The Kenneth J Button Prize is awarded annually at the International Conference on Infrared, Millimeter and Terahertz Waves in recognition of outstanding contributions to the Science of the Electromagnetic Spectrum.
-The Prize is named after the founder of the Conference Series and is administered by the Institute of Physics in London.
-It consists of a bronze medal, a certificate and a cash prize of £2000.
+The Prize is named after the founder of the Conference Series and is administered by the Infrared, Millimeter, and Terahertz Society through the Pasadena Community Foundation.
+It consists of a bronze medal, a certificate and a cash prize of $3000.
 At each annual meeting of the Conference, the Kenneth J Button Prize Committee will meet to consider the nominations that have been submitted and will elect the recipient of the Medal and Prize for the following year.
 The presentation will be made at the following annual meeting of the Conference and the recipient will normally be invited to give a plenary lecture at that meeting.

 BRIEF HISTORY OF THE PRIZE

-In 1990 an award called "The Infrared and Millimeter Wave Prize", to be awarded “for outstanding contributions to the field of infrared and millimeter waves", was initiated by the Program Council (now known as the International Organizing Committee) and awarded in the first instance to Kenneth J Button, founder of the conference series.
+In 1990 an award called "The Infrared and Millimeter Wave Prize," to be awarded “for outstanding contributions to the field of infrared and millimeter waves," was initiated by the Program Council (now known as the International Organizing Committee) and awarded in the first instance to Kenneth J Button, founder of the conference series.
 The following year it was agreed by the Program Council to rename the Prize “The Kenneth J Button Prize" in recognition of Ken Button's outstanding contributions to the Infrared and Millimeter Wave Community, both as a scientist and as the initiator and driving force of this series of conferences.
-The criterion for awarding the Prize was later changed to its present form: “for outstanding contributions to the science of the electromagnetic spectrum”.
+In September 2013, the criterion for awarding the Prize was changed to its present form: “for outstanding contributions to the science of infrared, millimeter, and terahertz waves”.

 Any scientist active in the field of the Conference may make a nomination for the K J Button Prize.
-The closing date for receipt of nominations by the Institute of Physics in London each year will be the same as the deadline for submission of abstracts to the conference, normally about six months before the conference.
-The exact date each year can be found in the annual Conference Digest and on this website.
+The closing date for receipt of nominations for the following year is April 1.
 The closing date will be strictly observed.
 Any nominations received after that date will be carried forward to the following year.